 Offer sourcing.
-Ibotta's sales team directly sources digital offers from over 2,400 different CPG brands, and in some cases their media buying agencies.
+Ibotta's sales team directly sources digital offers from over 2,400 different CPG brands as of December 31, 2023, and in some cases their media buying agencies.

 Technology platform.
 Our cloud-based, Al-driven technology platform is built on an open architecture that enables us to deliver millions of offers from CPG brands to consumers across our network of publishers.
 The key components of this platform include: